Fees

 • Wellbeing, leadership, careers, education, and cultural support services

-Eligible students can utilise their Back to School Payment Scheme grant to assist with the payment of their tuition fee.
+Eligible students can utilise their Back to School Payment Scheme grant to assist with paying their tuition fees.

 Activity Fee

-The activity fee covers all compulsory class activities, excursions, incursions, tours, and self-nominated interschool sport activities.
+The activity fee covers all compulsory class activities, excursions, incursions, tours, and self-nominated interschool sports activities.

 Resource Fee